 - Add ¾ cup unsalted butter, cold and cut into chunks, and process until the butter is the size of kidney beans.
 Don't let it get too small.
 Medium sized butter pieces is the key to this dough.

 - In a bowl, dissolve 1 teaspoon active dry yeast in ¼ cup water .
-Let stand 5 minutes until foamy, and then stir in ¼ cup heavy cream, pinch ground nutmeg, 1 egg and 2 tablespoons sugar.
+Let stand 5 minutes until foamy, and then stir in ¼ cup heavy cream, pinch ground nutmeg, 1 egg and 2 tablespoons white sugar.
 Mix very lightly with a fork.

 - Transfer the flour and butter mixture to a large bowl; add the yeast mixture and mix lightly with a fork or spatula just until the dry ingredients are moistened.
 Don't overdo it.
 Similar to scone mixing.